Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 │   │   ├── run-deployment-pipelines.ps1
 │   ├── azdo-fabric-cd-release-with-approvals.yml
 │   ├── azdo-fabric-cd-release.yml
-├── DIRECTORY_NAME
+├── <DIRECTORY_NAME>
 │   ├── <Fabric artifacts would be synced here>
 ├── ...
 ```

 Here, `DIRECTORY_NAME` is the directory where the Fabric artifacts are stored.
-This is the same directory that is specified as an environment variable in the `.env` file.
-The `devops` folder contains the Azure DevOps pipeline files.
-Within `devops`, the `devops_scripts` folder contains the PowerShell script that triggers the Fabric deployment pipelines.
+This is the same directory that is specified as an environment variable in the [.envtemplate](./.envtemplate) file.
+The [devops](./devops/) folder contains the Azure DevOps pipeline files.
+Within devops, the [devops_scripts](./devops/devops_scripts/) folder contains the PowerShell script that triggers the Fabric deployment pipelines.

 The bootstrap script creates Azure DevOps variable groups for each environment and adds the required variables.
 Here are the details about the variable groups, variables, and their default values: